Kettle Valley Railway: Kettle Valley Steam Railway

+Model KVR Exhibits

+There are several public model displays of the Kettle Valley Railway around the Okanagan Valley.

+The S.S.
+Sicamous Marine Heritage Park in Penticton has an operational 46’ x 14’ layout that depicts the railway from Midway to Hope in HO scale.
+The site’s model has been continuously updated since fall of 1989 and has approximately 500 feet of track, running up to two trains at a time.

+The upper floor of the Peachland Museum houses a scale model of the KVR as it existed between 1955 and 1965.
+The model is operational in sections.

+The Historic O’Keefe Ranch in Vernon, BC, has a model railway maintained by the North Okanagan Railroaders Association (NORMA) and features displays of the KVR.
+As of 2026, on the second week of every month, NORMA runs a formal operating session where members are encouraged to bring their own model trains to run on the O’Keefe layout and work on related projects.

 Television

 Kettle Valley Railway was featured on the historical television series Gold Trails and Ghost Towns, season 2, episode 8.

 Because the CP route through the Rockies had been upgraded to modern steel bridges, the CBC miniseries The National Dream filmed its opening and a number of scenes where wooden trestles were wanted on the Myra Canyon section of the Kettle Valley Railway.
 The locomotive used was Canadian Pacific 4-4-0 No. 136, disguised as CPR 148.